 If that wasn’t happening, it wouldn’t be possible for me to change and redefine the direction of my company, which at this point is more on target with retail and eCommerce businesses.

 So there you have it.
-From developing the ideal client profile to managing a digital outreach business on a daily basis, Kai continues to provide an amazing amount of insight into what it’s like to be a player in the modern world of SEO and content development.
+From developing the ideal client profile to managing a digital outreach business on a daily basis, Kai continues to provide an amazing amount of insight into what it’s like to be a player in the modern world of SEO and content development, where you should look for content writers for hire.
 If you can’t wait to hear more from Kai, join us next time as we wrap up this engaging three part series.
 Until then, if you’d like to learn a little more about Kai, feel free to leave a comment below or connect with him on Twitter, Facebook, or over at his site, Double Your eCommerce.